jonbnewman/mobx-store-provider/docs/api/createStore.md

 # createStore

-React Hook used to instantiate new **mobx-state-tree** instances inside of components.
+React Hook used to instantiate new **mobx-state-tree** instances inside of [React Function Components](https://www.robinwieruch.de/react-function-component).

 It returns the store you instantiate and return from the `factory`.